Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_extras/data.md

 | SRR2584863 | REL7179B | 15,000 | Unknown | None |  150 | 88 |
 | SRR2584866 | REL11365 | 50,000 | Cit+ | plus |  150 | 138.3 |

 We want to be able to look at differences in mutation rates between hypermutable and non-hypermutable strains.
-We also want to analyze the sequences to figure out what changes occurred in genomes to make the strains Cit+.
+We also want to analyse the sequences to figure out what changes occurred in genomes to make the strains Cit+.
 Ultimately, we will answer the questions:

 - How many base pair changes are there between the Cit+ and Cit- strains?
 - What are the base pair changes between strains?